Clarendon Tower: Heritage listing

 On 24 June 2005, the historic façade was registered by the New Zealand Historic Places Trust as a Category II historic place, with the registration number 1858.
 It marks the site where one of the pioneering Christchurch settlers, Brittan, had his first home.
 It was one of the early hotels, established in 1859 and it became one of the most notable hotels in Christchurch, accommodating notable guests.
-It is an example of one of the many important buildings designed by Maddison and it part of the heritage fabric of the area, with other notable buildings like the Public Trust Office Building and the second civic offices in Oxford Terrace, and the Avon Theatre and the Regent Theatre in Worcester Street.
+It is an example of one of the many important buildings designed by Maddison and is part of the heritage fabric of the area, with other notable buildings like the Public Trust Office Building and the second civic offices in Oxford Terrace, and the Avon Theatre and the Regent Theatre in Worcester Street.
 The Scott Statue is on the riverbank in front of the Clarendon Tower.

 Earthquake damage in 2011

 The high rise was badly damaged by the February 2011 Christchurch earthquake.
 Internal staircases collapsed over several floors, with people in the building trapped for hours.
 The floors disconnected from the concrete frames, with the floors at risk of collapse.
 The Canterbury Earthquake Recovery Authority ordered the demolition of the high rise.
 Two demolition options were put forward by the building owners, including an option using explosives.
 The demolition method agreed on was 'cut and crane', where the building was cut into pieces that were removed by crane.
 Demolition finished in February 2013.

-In 2019 a competition was made for a design to replace the Clarendon Tower and reinstate the historic facade, the winner was architecture firm FourFourSixSix but so far no progress has started on the site.
+In 2019 a competition was made for a design to replace the Clarendon Tower and reinstate the historic façade.
+The winner was architecture firm FourFourSixSix but so far no progress has started on the site.